 Anne Kehoe, BPC; MBACP; FPC

-Sometimes you may feel 'under the weather', sad, not understand your feelings; not know what is wrong, other than you just don't feel right.
-Talking and exploring your thoughts with a therapist can sometimes be very helpful, enlightening and enable change.
+Sometimes you may feel 'under the weather', sad, lonely, lost, not know what is wrong, other than you just don't feel right.
+Talking and exploring your thoughts and feelings with a therapist can sometimes be very helpful, enlightening and enable change.

 I am a very experienced, qualified counsellor and psychotherapist in private practice in Rayleigh, Essex.
 I offer one to one counselling and psychotherapy for individuals.
 During the Covid 19 pandemic I am currently only working by online video or telephone sessions.

 My approach is psychodynamic/psychoanalytic, which considers how past experiences, relationships and the unconscious can have an impact on the present.
-I provide a confidential, safe environment to enable the exploration of a wide range of difficulties/issues, thoughts, feelings, dreams or whatever is brought to a counselling session.
+I provide a confidential, safe environment to enable the exploration of a wide range of difficulties/issues, thoughts, feelings, dreams or whatever emerges during your counselling session.

 I offer both short and long term counselling depending on patient/client needs as discussed during our first session together.